About Me

 Background : This song depicts the happy family of 3 birds in a nest.
 The younger one is acquiring wings and family is leading a happy life.
 Rest of the song is about the conversation between husband and wife regarding their child.
 Here's Kannada singer B R Chaya and Ravishankar singing Pakkilu Mooji onje goodudu badukonduge.

-Here is the translation of what she spoke in Tulu on that day - "Thank you all for welcoming me with your love and affection.
+Here is the translation of what Aishwarya Rai spoke in Tulu on that day - "Thank you all for welcoming me with your love and affection.
 I could not attend this function all these years because of my busy schedules.
 This year, organizers had informed my father about the function, 4 months in advance.
 I thought this is the best occasion to attend along with my husband.
 Definitely this programme would have been recorded.
 I would carry a cassette / CD of this function and show it to my husband.
 He was telling how children gave a good cultural programme today, showcasing our culture."

 Conductor Training School : Now its time for some comedy!
 Private buses are the life line of people of Mangalore.
 Following clipping shows a 'conductor training school', where a bus conductor demonstrates how he will attract the passengers by telling the names of the places where the bus will stop.
 Its really funny, enjoy watching the video!